Marvel Studios Animation

 Marvel Studios Animation (also known as Marvel Animation) is a division of American production company Marvel Studios centered on development of its animated projects based on Marvel Comics.
-The division was created by Marvel Studios as a "mini studio" and mainly produces projects set within the Marvel Cinematic Universe (MCU), and also oversees the development of non-MCU animated projects.
+Marvel Studios created the division as a "mini studio" and mainly produces projects set within the Marvel Cinematic Universe (MCU), and also oversees the development of non-MCU animated projects.

-Since 2021, Marvel Studios Animation has released the series What If...?, X-Men '97, Your Friendly Neighborhood Spider-Man, Eyes of Wakanda, Marvel Zombies and the shorts I Am Groot.
+Since 2021, Marvel Studios Animation has released the series What If...?, X-Men '97, Your Friendly Neighborhood Spider-Man, Eyes of Wakanda, Marvel Zombies, and the shorts I Am Groot.
 Additionally, they took over production of the Disney Jr. series Spidey and His Amazing Friends starting with its second season, and have continued to oversee its related series, such as Iron Man and His Awesome Friends and the upcoming Avengers: Mightiest Friends, along with two upcoming specials.
 The division outsources animation to other studios for each project.